Categories

 How to Handle the Heartbreak of a Close Colleague Leaving

-Friendships at work are weird things.
+Friendships at work are weird.
 They’re wonderful but weird.
-You see your work friends 5 days a week for hours on end.
-Day in, day out, week after week, month after month, year after year.
+You see your work friends five days a week for hours on end—day in, day out, week after week, month after month, year after year.
 Your working day is bookended with their cheery ‘hello’ and ‘goodbye’.
-Each Friday you run each other through your weekend itinerary, and then Monday is spent mutually moaning about it being over.
+Each Friday, you run each other through your weekend itinerary, and then Monday is spent mutually moaning about it being over.
 Mondayitis much?
 Yes.
 And it doesn’t stop there.

-You and your work friends will go to lunch together regularly, sit in long and boring management meetings together, chatter at work events, make coffees and teas for one another and support each other through stressful periods.
-You’ll likely get to know a fair bit about their personal lives too; their partner; their kids; career aspirations and holiday plans.
+You and your work friends will go to lunch together regularly, sit in long and tedious management meetings, chatter at work events, make coffee and teas for one another, and support each other through stressful periods.
+You’ll likely get to know a fair bit about their personal lives, too: their partner, their kids, career aspirations, and holiday plans.
 You’ll quickly notice subtle changes in their mood, hair, weight, wardrobe, energy levels, motivation, and performance.
 Yes, they’ll keep tabs on you, too.

 It goes even deeper than that.
-They are often the only ones who really understand your day-to-day pressures; after all, they share the same boss and internal frustrations.
-They are often your sounding boards and pillars of strength when it comes to staying motivated.
-You even watch TV series in synch so you can talk about them the next day.
-Everything is great and then all of a sudden, just like that, one tells you they’ve got a new job.
+They are often the only ones who understand your day-to-day pressures; they share the same boss and internal frustrations.
+They are often your sounding boards and pillars of strength when staying motivated.
+You can even watch TV series in sync to talk about them the next day.
+Everything is great, and then suddenly, just like that, someone tells you they’ve got a new job.
 They’ve just resigned, and that’s it.
 They leave.
 No more Grey’s Anatomy gossip, no more work best friend.
 How on earth are you supposed to move forward from something like this?

 Here’s what you have to do to get through: